 NordVPN is my top choice when it comes to the best VPNs for UAE.
 While it’s friendly on the wallet, it offers top performance, pegging the fastest speeds I’ve seen.
-With over 5,000 servers in 60 countries, you have plenty of options for finding a stable connection.
+With over 5,500 servers in 60+ countries, you have plenty of options for finding a stable connection.
 You can narrow down the server list to only show the special obfuscated servers, which have the greatest chance of working in the UAE.
-Speeds are blazing fast and NordVPN unblocks most streaming sites I’ve tested it with, including Netflix and Amazon Prime Video.
+Speeds are blazing fast and NordVPN access’s most streaming sites I’ve tested it with, including Netflix and Amazon Prime Video.

 This provider operates with a zero-logs policy and uses 256-bit encryption (considered effectively uncrackable) in conjunction with perfect forward secrecy.
 A kill switch (in all apps except Android) and leak protection ensure you never have to worry about your IP address being leaked.
 Automatic WiFi protection and double VPN options are welcome security extras.

 You can download desktop clients for Linux, Windows, and macOS, and mobile apps for Android and iOS.
 Up to six simultaneous connections are permitted.
 NordVPN can be manually configured with home routers.
-This provider offer around-the-clock support via live chat.
+This provider offers around-the-clock support via live chat.

 - Special obfuscation servers